abap2UI5/docs/docs/get_started/introduction.md

 abap2UI5 is simply an implementation of an HTTP handler and can be used like any other HTTP service in a productive environment.

 ##### Support
-Running into problems or found a bug?
+Support is provided by the community on a best-effort basis.
 Submit an issue or join the abap2UI5 community on Slack for help.
-Community support is provided on a best-effort basis.

 ##### Contribution
-Contributions are welcome!
+Contributions are always welcome.
 Share your knowledge, hunt for or fix bugs, submit a pull request, expand this documentation, leave a comment, or help spread the word about abap2UI5.
 The project thrives on your involvement!

 ##### Sponsor
 abap2UI5 is maintained by dedicated developers volunteering their time.
 If you or your company use abap2UI5 in production but cannot contribute directly, consider supporting the project in other ways.
 More details can be found [here.](/resources/sponsor)